Geowan/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script prints the absolute path name of the current working directory
+Script 0-current_working_directory prints the absolute path name of the current working directory.